ThePhD/ThePhD.github.io/_posts/2018-05-15-C++Now Trip Report.markdown

 I did not get a chance to publish my updated benchmarks at my talk, so as a follow-up I'll be placing my updated benchmarking numbers in sol2's documentation and in a new blog post soon!

 I gave 2 additional lightning talks while I was there too.
 One was about [`std::embed`](https://rawgit.com/ThePhD/embed/master/papers/P1040%20-%20embed.html), a way to lift a resource into a compile-time view.
+I gave it as a bit of a cheesy limerick, and then made comments about it afterwards!
+Most people seem to really like the idea, but we will see how it goes in the C++ Standards Committee.

 The other was a less technical and more personal talk about the idea of where I belong.